It’s over, but not easily forgotten …

 Beekeepers are generally introverts, but get us talking about bees, and we’ll drone on and on.
 Sam filled the room every break-out session he presented; the rest of us speakers tried to dazzle with riveting talks on hive inspection, pests and diseases, splits and bee-ginning beekeeping, just to name a few.
 None of us played a ukulele, but we appreciated the chance to talk about our favorite insect nonetheless.
 Did you know the queen mates with an average of 15 drones, although DNA testing shows a record 60 lucky gentlemen?
 For the first time we held a frame-making class, with frames donated to the bee club, and folks learning the proper techniques for assembling this important piece of equipment.

 February is a hard month for bees and beekeepers alike.
 Our stinging darlings are fairly cooped up but anxious to start building up for spring; we beekeepers are sick with worry and extremely curious about what’s going on inside their homes.
 Hopefully something!

 If you were one of the couple hundred people who swarmed together yesterday to learn about bees, thanks for your interest in beekeeping.
 The world desperately needs bees, and for you to become good beekeepers.
 We invite you to continue your education with the Kalamazoo Bee Club, as well as other opportunities.
-KBC doesn’t have March meeting because of the big Michigan Beekeepers’ Association meeting in East Lansing, but check the website for our monthly meetings that will start in April.
+KBC will have a March meeting in addition to the big Michigan Beekeepers’ Association meeting in East Lansing; check the website for the schedule.

 These are just a few pictures from the day; special thanks to Todd and Backyard BeeFriend’s Cathy for the shots.